Moon Gazing, Brotherly Lens, WE ARE ALL DOING TIME, and more

 Brotherly Lens: A Portrait of Philadelphia

-September 6-October 12
+September 6-October 12, 2024

-InLiquid Gallery, 1400 North American Street
+InLiquid Gallery, 1400 North American Street, Philadelphia

-Photographers Eric T. Kunsman, Joseph Labolito, and Ron Tarver are part of this new installation at InLiquid, as they explore the city through their camera lenses.
+Photographers Eric T. Kunsman, Joseph Labolito, and Ron Tarver are part of this new installation at InLiquid, where they explore the city through their camera lenses.
 Each brings a unique perspective: Kunsman maps the city through its phone lines; Labolito has been documenting the daily life of Philly neighborhoods for over three decades; and Tarver highlights the lives of inner-city cowboys.

 First Friday at the Barnes with April Varner